As cremation demand surges with virus deaths, upstate funeral directors assist with downstate backlogs

 This weekend marks Mr. Penepent’s third deployment to funeral homes in New York City since the beginning of April.
 This time, two trucks and two drivers from Donaldson Funeral Home in Massena have made the trek, too.

-On the final leg of their journey, those trucks were scheduled to drop off remains at Donaldson pm Saturday evening.
+On the final leg of their journey, those trucks were scheduled to drop off remains at Donaldson on Saturday evening.

 Chad W. Green, Donaldson owner and manager, said he expected about 30 bodies to arrive, not all of whom are decedents with COVID-19.

-The U-Haul trucks pulled in late Saturday night, and on Monday, the bodies will be taken to the Oswegatchie Crematory.
+The U-Haul trucks planned to pull in late Saturday night, and on Monday, the bodies will be taken to the Oswegatchie Crematory.

 And at every stage, paperwork must be filed to document transfers and proper handling of the deceased.

-The state Department of State’s Division of Cemeteries requires a state-licensed funeral director representing a state-registered funeral home to supervise the removal of remains from the place of death, file death certificates, obtain cremation permits and supervise the transport of remains to a cemetery or crematory.
+The New York Department of State’s Division of Cemeteries requires a state-licensed funeral director representing a state-registered funeral home to supervise the removal of remains from the place of death, file death certificates, obtain cremation permits and supervise the transport of remains to a cemetery or crematory.

 With New York City a COVID-19 hotspot, the state has temporarily eased some regulations to counter the surge in demand for last responder services.